 It is also worth checking your bank statements for sneaky subs or charges you may have forgotten about.

-You might also enjoy reading 30 Easy (and Effective!)
+You May Also Enjoy 30 Easy (and Effective!)
 Household Tips to Save Money

 #5.
 Put a Limit on Gifts